And it finally happened.

 - Go to your Instagram profile and tap ‘Edit Profile

 - In the ‘Public Business Information‘ section, tap ‘Page

 - Choose your Facebook page you want to connect

 To start with Instagram shopping the next step is to provide a product catalog.
 At the moment, you have 2 options:

 - Use the Catalog Manager found within the Facebook Business Manager, or

 - Use eCommerce Platform partners – such as Shopify or BigCommerce

 Step 5: Submit your account for review

-Once you set your product catalog you will need to submit your account for review.
+Once you set your product catalog, you must submit your account for review.

-Step 6: Turn on Shopping in Instagram profile
+Step 6: Turn on Shopping in the Instagram profile

 To do this, here are the steps: